 As an influencer, she already has amazing fashion too so I love finding her outfits and she's able to pull off anything!

-Finally, the big one – who does Laura want to win Love Island?
+Finally, the big one – who did Laura want to win Love Island?

-My favourite from the start has been Lucie, but now that Joe has left I'm supporting Amber and Michael – I think they're the most genuine!
+My favourite from the start was Lucie, but when Joe left I supported Amber and Michael – I thought they were the most genuine!